firstpoint-ch/eloquent-translatable/docs/index.md

 ## Make your Eloquent Models translatable.

-This page offers an easy way to add localization to your Eloquent Models.
+This package offers an easy way to add localization to your Eloquent Models.

 ## Installation